DrewCording/TenTalkBot/README.md

 	!stats <rsn> - Shows stats for a specified RSN.
 Use quotes if RSN contains spaces "Eg RSN" !sotw - shows a predefined message in sotw.msg Supports CCBot use
+	!unregister <Twitch Name> - Unregister Twitch Name from the Live bot; Mods can unregister anyone, users can only unregister themselves
 	!welcome_set <"message"> - Set a pre-recorded welcome message Requires manage messages permissions

 Other

-	disc_commands.cfg - Allows controlling what is shown by !commands in Discord reaction_roles.py - Gives users roles when reacting to a specified message welcome.py - Shows a pre-recorded message when a new user joins the Discord
+	disc_commands.cfg - Allows controlling what is shown by !commands in Discord live.py - Send notifications to specified channel when Discord members go live on Twitch reaction_roles.py - Gives users roles when reacting to a specified message welcome.py - Shows a pre-recorded message when a new user joins the Discord